hanwyn817/fast-copy/README.md

 ```

 `npm start` launches Electron in development mode with the demo window (`src/index.html`).
 Select any text to test the floating button experience.

+> **Tip:** The global “select anywhere” experience requires Windows because it relies on the `selection-hook` native module.
+On macOS/Linux you can still open the demo window, but system-wide hooks stay disabled.

+### Windows Native Hook Requirements

+- Visual Studio Build Tools with Desktop C++ workload (needed the first time `selection-hook` compiles).
+- Execute `npm install` and `npm start`/`npm run package` **on Windows** so the native dependency can build.
+- The floating bubble runs in a transparent overlay window that follows selections; you can toggle the behaviour via the `selectionAssistant` section in the config file.

 ## Configuration